-Ford Grand C-MAX in Bedford
+Ford Grand C-MAX

 With its contemporary styling and versatile 7-seat layout, the Ford Grand C-MAX gives families room to grow.
 A 2+3+2 seating layout with fold flat seats ensures that you can prioritise people or load-carrying capacity, and the Grand C-MAX is also available with a hands-free powered tailgate that automatically opens and closes for you.
 Choose from three well-equipped trim levels, with popular Titanium models boasting an 8” touchscreen with Ford SYNC 3, while top-spec Titanium X models benefit from premium part leather heated front seats and Bi-Xenon HID headlights.
 You also have a choice of TDCi and EcoBoost engines to suit your lifestyle.